Pluvie/current/README.md

 ### Hash and compare functions

 A map makes sense only if it's tied to a `hash` and a `compare` function.
-If you use `char*` as key type, the hash and compare function are provided by the library.
+If you use `char*` as key type, the hash and compare function are provided automatically by the __Current__ library, no need to specify them (of course, you can still override them).
 The same is true if you use an `int`-like scalar type.

 For all other types, either scalar or pointer, you **must** provide your own hash and compare function.
 They can be then linked to the map using the `map_config` macro.
+There will be examples below.

 ### Operations